|Marcel Le Rich||Baron of North Caravel||M 51|

 "Go up and relieve Ping," Nignog says.

-When Ping takes Rikard's place, she says, "I think I saw someone watching us from the top of the quarry."
+When Rikard has returned to the surface, and Ping has come back down, she says, "I think I saw someone watching us from the top of the quarry."

 "It could be the shepherd," Zar says.

-"Look at how the spikes on the floor are exactly underneat the spikes on the ceiling," Ping says.
+"Look at how the spikes on the floor are exactly underneath the spikes on the ceiling," Ping says.

 "It reminds me of the green slime," Zar says.